UPBGE/UPBGE-Docs/source/manual/python_components/introduction.rst

 ---------------------------

 The idea of a component is a simple one.
 They are modules that can be attached to game objects.
-You can attach as many as you want, and each one serves a specific purpose such as third person character movement with WASD.
+You can attach as many as you want, and each one serves a specific purpose such as third person character movement with :kbd:`WASD` keys.
 After a component has been attached to an object, it can have various exposed settings that you can edit.
 In the case of a third person movement component, this could be things such as movement speed and turn speed.